-DTA is required to interview all applicants for SNAP benefits.
-106 C.M.R. § 361.500.
-The interview is usually conducted by phone, where DTA calls you at a preset time using the number you listed on the application form.
+DTA is required to interview all applicants for SNAP benefits, 106 C.M.R. § 361.500, except for SSI Bay State CAP households.
+The SNAP interview is usually conducted by phone.

 Scheduling the interview

 A DTA worker should try to call you within two (2) business days of when DTA received your SNAP application to screen you for emergency benefits and schedule an interview.
 See Can I Get Emergency SNAP Benefits?.
 If you miss a phone call and want to get in touch with a worker at DTA for an interview, call the DTA Assistance Line at 1-877-382-2363.

 If DTA has not reached you within 2 days, DTA should send a written notice with a date and time when a DTA worker will call.
 This scheduled interview should take place within seven (7) days of your application so that DTA can screen you for expedited (emergency) benefits.